Runaway Brain: Cultural references

-The beginning of the cartoon shows Mickey playing a Snow White-based satirical take of fighting games, such as Capcom's Street Fighter series and the Mortal Kombat franchise, which details a match between Dopey and Queen Grimhilde in her peddler disguise.
-Director Chris Bailey said that Jeffrey Katzenberg was the one who suggested a scene with a video game, and Bailey came up with the fighting game after his idea of a first-person shooter based on Bambi (1942) was rejected.
-The general plot of the cartoon refers back to Mary Shelley's Frankenstein, with Doctor Frankenollie and Julius being heavily inspired by the titular character and his monster.
+The beginning of the cartoon shows Mickey playing a Snow White-based satirical take on fighting games, which depicts a match between Dopey and Queen Grimhilde in her peddler disguise.
+Director Chris Bailey said that it was Jeffrey Katzenberg who suggested a scene with a video game, Bailey came up with the fighting game after his idea of a first-person shooter based on Bambi (1942) was rejected.
+The general plot of the cartoon refers back to Mary Shelley's Frankenstein, with Doctor Frankenollie and Julius being heavily inspired by the titular character and his monster, respectively.
 The composite name "Frankenollie" comes from the names of animators Frank Thomas and Ollie Johnston, who were two of Disney's Nine Old Men.

-Mickey's wallet contains a photo of him from Steamboat Willie (1928).
-In addition, Mickey whistles the short's primary theme, Steamboat Bill, before he is dropped down into Frankenollie's laboratory and a Polynesian-styled rendition of it also plays in the credits.
-The wallet also features a library card from the fictional 'Guillard County Library', a reference to Stuart Gillard.
+Mickey's wallet contains a photograph of him from Steamboat Willie (1928).
+In addition, Mickey whistles the short's primary theme, Steamboat Bill, before he is dropped down into Frankenollie's laboratory and a Polynesian-styled rendition of it additionally plays during the credits.
+The wallet additionally features a library card from the fictional 'Guillard County Library', a reference to Stuart Gillard.

-The Exorcist (1973) is referenced in the shot where Mickey first arrives at Frankenollie's residence, with the imagery mirroring Father Merrin's arrival at the MacNeil house.

-Zazu from The Lion King (1994), which was released the year prior to Runaway Brain, briefly appears twice; once when Mickey is dropped down into the lab and again when Julius roars at him.
+Zazu from The Lion King (1994) briefly appears twice; once when Mickey is dropped down into the lab and again when Julius roars at him.

 One of the objects seen during Mickey's descent into the lab is a pink slip with "J.K." on it.
 This is a reference to Katzenberg, who left Disney in 1994 and went on to form rival studio DreamWorks Pictures with Steven Spielberg and David Geffen.